Karosa C 735

 Karosa C 735 is an intercity bus produced by bus manufacturer Karosa from the Czech Republic, in the years 1992 to 1997.
 It was succeeded by Karosa C 935 in 1997.

 Construction features

-Karosa C 735 is a model of Karosa 700 series.
-C 735 is based on Karosa C 734.
-Th body is semi-self-supporting with frame and engine with manual gearbox in the rear part.
+Karosa C 735 is a model of Karosa 700 series, a C 734 with a stronger engine.
+The body is semi-self-supporting with frame and engine with manual gearbox in the rear part.
 Only rear axle is propulsed.
 Front axle is independent, rear axle is solid.
 All axles are mounted on air suspension.
 On the right side are two doors.
 The bus has leatherette seats.
 Drivers cab is not separated from the rest of the vehicle.

 Production and operation

 In 1992, serial production started, which continued until 1997.

 Currently, the number of Karosa C734 buses is decreasing, due to their growing age.